MileHacker Logo

 Crime & Natural Disaster Risks

 Sanming is considered a safe city being a safe area.
 Violent crime against tourists is rare.
 Petty crime, like pickpocketing, might happen in busy tourist spots or markets.
-Always remain vigilant with your belongings.
+Always keep on your guard with your belongings.
 Fujian Province is susceptible to typhoons during summer and early autumn (July-September).
 These storms cause heavy rain, flooding, and strong winds.
 Monitor local weather forecasts from reliable sources.
-Heavy rainfall, especially during typhoon season, may elevate the risk of landslides in the mountains.
+Heavy rainfall, especially during the season for typhoons, may elevate the risk of landslides in mountainous areas.

 Safety Measures